mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter4.md

 <img src="images/chapter4/test8.png" class="img-override" />

 Sweet!
 Look at that - 6% WER.
 I'm ok with that (for now).
-Feel fee to explore the details of the accuracy test to learn more.
+Feel free to explore the details of the accuracy test to learn more.

 > **Challenge #5**
 >